CBS Interactive sews up pro gaming on Web

 The most recent MLG tournament in Columbus this past March had over 350,000 concurrent users, and Whitcombe believes the upcoming Anaheim MLG competition could eclipse 500,000 concurrent users.

-Michael Pachter, video game analyst at Wedbush Morgan Securities, believes that the audience for eSports could double every two years over the next decade.
+Michael Pachter, video game analyst at Wedbush Morgan Securities, believes that the audience for eSports will double every two years over the next decade.

-“The explosive growth of multiplayer and achievements has made gamers more aware of the skill required to be really good,” said Pachter.
-“That makes eSports far more relevant, and expect the audience for eSports events to grow materially over the next several years.”

-Whitcombe said eSports was in its infancy and CBS is making significant investments around online streaming, broadcasting those streams to large audiences and monetizing them.
+“We are at the infancy of eSports, and right now CBS is making a significant investment around online streams, broadcasting those streams to a large audience and monetizing around them,” said Whitcombe.

-“Sooner or later, if we’re successful, the conversation will evolve to, ‘Does this content work on TV?'” he said.
+“Sooner or later, if we’re successful, the conversation will evolve to, ‘Does this content work on TV?'”
+(Reporting By John Gaudiosi; Editing by Bob Tourtellotte)